-- (e) details of the developmental stage of the GMOs while they are being grown; and - (f) details of any post-Cleaning rainfall events including measurements at or near the area, or any irrigation events; and - (g) details of any Volunteers and/or Related Species observed during inspections or during land-management activities, including number, developmental stage and approximate position of the Volunteers and/or Related Species within each area inspected†; and - (h) date(s) and method(s) of Destruction of or preventing flowering of any Volunteers and/or Related Species, including destruction of Volunteers and/or Related Species during land-management activities; and - (i) details of any damage and any repairs or replacement of pollination bags, while the pollination bags are required; and - (j) details of rodent control methods used and any evidence of rodent activity, while rodent control methods are required; and - (k) details of any damage and any repairs to the netting surrounding the Planting Area, while the netting is required.

-- descriptive text

-- marking on a diagram
+- (e) details of the developmental stage of the GMOs while they are being grown; and - (f) details of any post-Cleaning rainfall events including measurements at or near the area, or any irrigation events; and - (g) details of any Volunteers and/or Related Species observed during inspections or during landmanagement activities, including number, developmental stage and approximate position of the Volunteers and/or Related Species within each area inspected†; and - (h) date(s) and method(s) of Destruction of or preventing Flowering of any Volunteers and/or Related Species, including destruction of Volunteers and/or Related Species during landmanagement activities; and - (i) details of any damage and any repairs to the Insect-proof tents, while Insect-proof tents are required. - † Examples of acceptable ways to record the positional information for Volunteers and/or Related Species in the Logbook include: - descriptive text - marking on a diagram

 - indicating grid references on a corresponding map/sketch.

 Note: Details of inspection activities must be provided to the Regulator (Condition 47).
+The Regulator has developed a standardised proforma for recording inspection activities.
+This can be made available on request.